SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/organizations/manage-team.md

 ## Future evolutions

-Future versions of SonarCloud will make this onboarding process easier thanks to better integrations with GitHub, Bitbucket Cloud and VSTS: users won't have to sign up prior to joining an organization, and their permissions will be retrieved at best from the ones existing on the other systems.
+Future versions of SonarCloud will make this onboarding process easier thanks to better integrations with GitHub, Bitbucket Cloud and Azure DevOps: users won't have to sign up prior to joining an organization, and their permissions will be retrieved at best from the ones existing on the other systems.